 6. It's from the same guy behind Weeds and Orange Is the New Black.

-Stephen Falk, who is co-executive-producer on OITNB and previously held down the same job on Weeds, is also at the helm of this FX series.
+Stephen Falk, who is co-executive-producer on OITNB and previously held down the same job on Weeds, is also at the helm of this series.
 So if you expect the same acerbic wit, outlandish situations, and flawed-but-somehow-appealing characters he's had such success in dreaming up and writing for in the past, You're the Worst won't let you down.

 5. Brandon Smith is a total breakout star.

-Relationship comedies about — and geared toward — millennials often ignore reality in favor of hyped-up camp (see Happy Endings, which we actually loved) or totally miss the mark with condescending, frankly gross portrayals of what some writers room, almost certainly led by middle-aged men, thinks accurately represents "hookup culture" (see Mixology).
-You're the Worst is refreshingly relatable in its portrayal of our generation's relationships, fears, and desires, all filtered through that heightened-reality lens that makes our own experiences more entertaining to watch.
+Relationship comedies about — and geared toward — millennials often ignore reality in favor of hyped-up camp (see Happy Endings, which I actually loved) or totally miss the mark with condescending, frankly gross portrayals of what some writers room, almost certainly led by middle-aged men, thinks accurately represents "hookup culture" (see Mixology).
+You're the Worst is refreshingly different and relatable in its portrayal of our generation's relationships, fears, and desires, all filtered through that heightened-reality lens that makes our own experiences more entertaining to watch.
 Yeah, we'd be exhausted if we had to keep up the pace of the witty banter Gretchen and Jimmy have perfected, but at least they're talking about the same stuff we are.

 3. Aya Cash will remind you of your coolest friend.

-As Gretchen, Aya will make you want to hang out with her.
+As Gretchen, Cash will make you want to hang out with her.
 She's that cute, fun, and supportive friend with the cool job who still manages to be a kind of endearing disaster.
 Her apartment looks like something out of an episode of Hoarders, and she shows up to work hungover more often than she probably should, but when Gretchen's best friend or client really needs her, she's there — no questions asked.

-2. . . .
-And Chris Geere is reminiscent of Hugh Grant at his peak.
+2. . . . and Chris Geere is reminiscent of Hugh Grant at his peak.

-With his sputtering, sarcastic delivery and floppy hair, Chris Geere is poised to be the next Brit rom-com staple.
+With his sputtering, sarcastic delivery and floppy hair, Geere is poised to be the next Brit rom-com staple.
 As the series goes on, Jimmy becomes softer and more nuanced, without sacrificing the barbed, morose rants about life that made him so weirdly appealing in the first place.
 Plus, he looks pretty good without a shirt on.

 1. It's hilariously cynical . . . but secretly optimistic.